 Sitting at the front of the cottage with half shutters on the lovely bay window to give you some privacy.
-The room's furnished with a long sofa, enormous arm chair and additional leather chair, plus a coffee table, TV table with DVD player too and an attractive bookcase with plenty of reading material.
+The room's furnished with a long sofa, enormous armchair and additional leather chair, plus a coffee table, TV table with DVD player too and an attractive bookcase with plenty of reading material.
+Kitchen/Dining Room

 Installed in 2017, this modern kitchen has a stable door to the garden making it convenient for dining outside with a dining table and four chairs for indoor dining too.
-Integrated appliances include an electric oven, induction hob with extractor, under counter fridge with freezer compartment, washing machine and dishwasher, plus a free standing microwave.
+Integrated appliances include an electric oven, induction hob with extractor, under counter fridge with freezer compartment, washing machine and dishwasher, plus a free-standing microwave.
+Bathroom

-This wonderfully quirky bathroom is cleverly tucked away with everything you need - full-size bath, hand shower, wash basin, WC and heated towel rail.
+This wonderfully quirky bathroom is cleverly tucked away with everything you need - a full-size bath, hand shower, washbasin, WC, and heated towel rail.
+First Floor

-Decorated in a palette of blues with king size bed taking pride of place between bedside tables and there's a handsome chest of drawers with hooks behind the doors if you'd like to hang clothes.
+Decorated in a palette of blues with the king-size bed taking pride of place between bedside tables and there's a handsome chest of drawers with hooks behind the doors if you'd like to hang clothes.
+En Suite

-A sleek modern en suite with corner shower cubicle, WC, wash basin and heated towel rail.
+A sleek modern en suite with corner shower cubicle, WC, washbasin and heated towel rail.
+Guest Bedroom

-Lovely light west facing bedroom overlooking the garden and surrounding houses.
-A Super King zip and link bed gives you the choice of a double or twin beds with bedside tables, a wardrobe with hanging and shelf space and a shelf in the corner with mirror above and chair making an ideal spot to do your make up.
+Lovely light west-facing bedroom overlooking the garden and surrounding houses.
+A Super King zip and link bed gives you the choice of double or twin beds with bedside tables, a wardrobe with hanging and shelf space and a shelf in the corner with mirror above and chair making an ideal spot to do your make up.
+Outside